garbados/the-emerald-green/doc/the_order_of_things.md

 What an offer -- what a trade.
-I look at the thundering clouds, the forest bending before the gale, and think, just as they say to me,
+I look at the thundering clouds, the forest bending before the gale, and think the same words they say to me:
 "We can only get through this together."
 So we do.
 We make it through.
 What an offer.
 What a trade.